Adequate Health Facilities At District Level Needed To Cater Patients With Mental Disorders - UrduPoint

 Adequate Health Facilities At District Level Needed To Cater Patients With Mental Disorders

-This was stated by Chairman, Department of Psychiatry, Pakistan Institute of Medical Sciences, Professor Dr Rizwan Taj here on Wednesday while talking to APP in an interview regarding World Mental Health Day, falling on October 10.
+This was stated by Chairman, Department of Psychiatry, Pakistan Institute of Medical Sciences, Professor Dr Rizwan Taj while talking to APP in an interview.

-He said World Mental Health Day was a perfect time for all of us to focus on awareness and treatment of mental diseases, which are also a big reason of suicides especially among youngsters.
+He said World Mental Health Day observed on October 10 was a perfect time for all of us to focus on awareness and treatment of mental diseases, which are also a big reason of suicides especially among youngsters.

 A person living a normal life, keeping intact with his social relations and performing his duties at workplace normally is considered as healthy, however, if he faces difficulty in doing so means that he is not mentally well.
 When this situation aggravates, it turns into mental illness.